A Hybrid Anyon-Otto thermal machine: Results

 We first consider the operation of the HAO cycle in the non-interacting limit $U=0$ with $\lambda\equiv J$.
-In this limit, the work strokes are always adiabatic and thus the cycle operation is independent of the stroke duration $\tau$.
-We also assume that the total number of particles remain conserved throughout the cycle.
-In Fig.~\ref{fig:w_otto}-\ref{fig:Qb_otto}, we examine the total work $W=W_{12} + W_{21}$, $Q_A$ and $Q_B$ as a function of bath temperatures $T_A$ and $T_B$ for the standard Otto cycle ($\theta_1 = \theta_2 = 0$) with $J_1=2.0$, $J_2 = 1.0$, $L=8$ and $N=4$.
-Depending on the sign of these quantities and the relative magnitude of $T_A$ and $T_B$, three modes of cycle operation can be identified, namely the engine mode (E) with $Q_A, W >0$, $Q_B<0$ for $T_A>T_B$, the refrigerator mode (R) with $Q_A, W <0$, $Q_B>0$ for $T_A>T_B$ and the accelerator mode (A) with $Q_A, W >0$, $Q_B<0$ for $T_A<T_B$.
+In this limit, the Hamiltonians at different instants of time during the work strokes commute with each other, implying adiabatic evolution and thus rendering the cycle operation independent of the work stroke duration $\tau$.
+We also assume that the total number $N$ of particles remain conserved throughout the cycle.
+In Fig.~\ref{fig:modes_noninter} \tb{(a)-(c)}, we examine the possible modes of operation for the standard Otto cycle ($\theta_1 = \theta_2 = 0$), choosing without loss of generality $J_1=2.0$, $J_2 = 1.0$, {$L=12$ and $N=6$}.
+Depending on the signs of $W$, $Q_A$ and $Q_B$, and the relative magnitudes of $T_A$ and $T_B$, three modes of cycle operation can be identified. {When $T_A>T_B$, the cycle can operate either in the engine mode (E) with $Q_A, W >0$, $Q_B<0$ or the refrigerator mode (R) with $Q_A, W <0$, $Q_B>0$.
+For $T_A<T_B$, the only possible mode of operation is the accelerator mode (A) with $Q_A, W <0$, $Q_B>0$ (see Table.~\ref{table:summary})}.
 The E-R transition can be identified by the line $W = Q_A = Q_B = 0$.
 For $T_A, T_B \to 0$, the work output and the heat vanish identically.

-Having established the modes of operation in the Otto cycle, we now consider the situation $\theta_1 = \pi$, $\theta_2=0$, that is, the statistical properties of the system are altered between bosonic and pseudo-fermionic during the thermalization strokes.
-From Fig.~\ref{fig:work_hao}-\ref{fig:Qb_hao}, it is evident that in the large temperature limit of the baths, $T_A, T_B \gg 1$, the HAO cycle is identical to the Otto cycle owing to the fact that the anyonic statistics can be well-approximated by Boltzmann statistics in this limit.
+Having established the modes of operation in the Otto cycle, we now consider the situation $\theta_1 = \pi$, $\theta_2=0$, that is, the statistical properties of the system are altered between the {pseudo-fermionic and bosonic limits} during the thermalization strokes.
+From Fig.~\ref{fig:modes_noninter} \tb{(d)-(f)}, it is evident that in the large temperature limit of the baths, $T_A, T_B \gg 1$, the HAO cycle is identical to the Otto cycle owing to the fact that the anyonic statistics can be well-approximated by Boltzmann statistics in this limit.
 However, at low temperatures, $T_A, T_B \to 0$, the excess energy resulting from the development of anyonic exclusions begins to manifest itself in the form of the non-zero work output and heat exchanges.
-This leads to the emergence of an \textit{inverse accelerator} mode - heat flows from the colder bath to hotter bath with a net work extraction, $Q_A, W >0$, $Q_B<0$ for $T_A<T_B$.
+This leads to the emergence of an \textit{inverse accelerator} (IA) mode - heat flows from the colder bath to hotter bath with a net work extraction, $Q_A, W >0$, $Q_B<0$ for $T_A<T_B$.
+As we shall show later, the IA mode does not violate the second law of thermodynamics since the anyon energy gained by the system during the anyonization process involves an additional work cost, which when included in the definition of $W$ restores the second law.